 One of the most important aspects of turf maintenance, if not the most important is proper water and/or irrigation techniques.
 Here we will give you some good ideas for managing soil moisture for your lawn.

-A Little Help From the HydraHawk Wetting Agent for Your Lawn
+A Little Help From the HydraHawk Wetting Agent for Watering the Lawn

 Using a soil wetting agent like HydraHawk can help keep water moving through the soil and allowing for some (but not too much) retention of water.
 This combination will assist with keeping the soil and root zone aerobic (with oxygen) and assist with deeper penetrating roots.